What is animal hospice and palliative care?

 Hospice recognizes that making decisions for an animal approaching the end of life is the right and responsibility of the animal's primary caregiver or pet parent.
 The hospice team helps the decision makers assess the progression of disease in terms of symptoms and quality of life, and helps them make the best decisions.

-How do I know if hospice care is the right decision for me and my pet?
+How do I know if hospice care is the right decision for my patient?

 Many pet parents choose hospice care in order to have the time to say goodbye to their companions, to plan for their death, and to ensure that all the decisions about the pet's needs are guided by their view of the pet's needs.
-If you have the resources to support comfort care, the time and desire to care for your pet during the last days or weeks of their life, and a good support team in place, then hospice care may be the right choice for you and your pet.
+If you have the resources to support comfort care, the time and desire to care for your patient during the last days or weeks of their life, and a good support team in place, then hospice care may be the right choice.